VoodooTeam/APPS-ad-tools-iOS/README.md

 ## How to use the demo app

+* Run `pod repo update` then `pod install` in your terminal
 * Ad the [ad-review file](https://www.notion.so/voodoo/Ads-in-BeReal-f56d438a6b6f4d2a8dd36e941a473fad?pvs=4#3aab2b062611417f920eff85e9c1e44f) at the root of the project and run `ruby AppLovinQualityServiceSetup-ios.rb` in your terminal
-* Run `pod repo update` then `pod install` in your terminal
-* ad any developper team in the build setting
+* Set any developper team in the build setting
-* run the app
+* Run the app

 ## installation